Apartment, Holiday Rentals & Accommodations in Crete

 is the largest island in Greece and the most southern point in Europe.
 It is considered one of the most beautiful places to visit in the world and is famed for its stunning scenery, pace of life, great food and beaches.
-Greek culture is heavily influenced by civilisations who have conquered the island over the centuries.
-Many of Crete’s most impressive historical attractions are remnants of such civilisations such as the Palace of Knossos
+Cretan culture is heavily influenced by civilisations who have conquered the island over the centuries.
+Many of Crete’s most impressive historical attractions are remnants of these civilisations such as the Palace of Knossos

 , Faistos and several Byzantium churches.
 Driving along Crete’s windy roads with snowcapped mountains in the distance and acres of olive trees stretching out in front of you is one of life’s simple pleasures.
 There are many beautiful things to see and do on Crete including several scenic towns, mountain plateaus and quaint villages.
 There is a wide range of accommodation on Crete and the island is used to accommodating tourists.
 There are plenty of hotels and hostels in Heraklion